Chemo-Dynamical Evolution of Galaxies: Introduction

 \section{Introduction}

 Explaining the origin of the elements is one of the scientific triumphs linking nuclear physics with astrophysics.
 As Fred Hoyle predicted, carbon and heavier elements (`metals' in astrophysics) were not produced during the Big Bang but instead created inside stars.
-So-called $\alpha$ elements (O, Ne, Mg, Si, S, Ar, and Ca) are mainly produced by core-collapse supernovae, while iron-peak elements (Cr, Mn, Fe, and Ni) are more produced by thermonuclear explosions, observed as Type Ia supernovae (SNe Ia; \citealt{kob20sr}, hereafter K20).
+The so-called $\alpha$ elements (O, Ne, Mg, Si, S, Ar, and Ca) are mainly produced by core-collapse supernovae, while iron-peak elements (Cr, Mn, Fe, and Ni) are more produced by thermonuclear explosions, observed as Type Ia supernovae (SNe Ia; \citealt{kob20sr}, hereafter K20).
 The production depends on the mass of white dwarf (WD) progenitors, and a large fraction of SNe Ia should come from near-Chandrasekhar (Ch) mass explosions (see \citealt{kob20ia} for constraining the relative contribution between near-Ch and sub-Ch mass SNe Ia).
-Among core-collapse supernovae, hypernovae ($\gtsim 10^{52}$ erg) produce a significant amount of Fe as well as Co and Zn, and a significant fraction of massive stars ($\gtsim 20M_\odot$) should explode as hypernovae in order to explain the Galactic chemical evolution (GCE; \citealt{kob06}, hereafter K06).
+Among core-collapse supernovae, hypernovae ($\gtsim 10^{52}$ erg) produce a significant amount of Fe as well as Co and Zn, and a significant fraction of massive stars ($\gtsim 20M_\odot$) should explode as hypernovae in order to explain the Galactic chemical evolution (GCE; \citealt{kob06}).

 Heavier elements are produced by neutron-capture processes.
 The slow neutron-capture process (s-process) occurs in asymptotic giant branch (AGB) stars \citep[e.g.,][]{busso99,her05,cri11,kar14}, while the astronomical sites of rapid neutron-capture process (r-process) have been debated.
-The possible sites are neutron-star (NS) mergers \citep[NSMs,][]{wan14,jus15}, magneto-rotational supernovae \citep[MRSNe,][]{nis15,mos18,rei21}, magneto-rotational hypernovae \citep[MRHNe,][]{yon21a}, accretion disks/collapsars \citep{sie19}, and common envelope jets supernovae \citep{gri22}.
-Light neutron-capture elements (e.g., Sr) are also produced by electron-capture supernovae (ECSNe, \citealt{wan13ec}), $\nu$-driven winds \citep{arc07,wan13nu}, and rotating-massive stars \citep{fri16,lim18}.
+The possible sites are neutron-star (NS) mergers \citep[NSMs,][]{wan14,jus15}, magneto-rotational supernovae \citep[MRSNe,][]{nis15,mos18,rei21}, magneto-rotational hypernovae \citep[MRHNe,][]{yon21a}, accretion disks/collapsars \citep{sie19}, and common envelope jet supernovae \citep{gri22}.
+Light neutron-capture elements (e.g., Sr) are also produced by electron-capture supernovae (ECSNe, \citealt{wan13ec}), $\nu$-driven winds \citep{arc07,wan13nu}, and rotating massive stars \citep{fri16,lim18}.

 The cycles of chemical enrichment are schematically shown in Figure \ref{fig:intro}, where each cycle produces different elements and isotopes with different timescales.
 In a galaxy, not only the total amount of metals, i.e. metallicity $Z\equiv\Sigma_{i>{\rm He}}\,m_i/m$, but also elemental abundance ratios, [X/Fe]$\equiv{\log N_X/N_{\rm Fe}/(N_{X,\odot}/N_{{\rm Fe},\odot}})$, evolve as a function of time.
 Therefore, we can use all of this information as fossils to study the formation and evolutionary histories of the galaxy.
 This approach is called Galactic archaeology, and several on-going and future surveys with multi-object spectrographs (MOS; e.g., APOGEE, HERMES-GALAH, Gaia-ESO, DESI, WEAVE, 4MOST, MOONS, Subaru Prime Focus Spectrograph (PFS), and Maunakea Spectroscopic Explorer (MSE)) are producing a vast amount of observational data of elemental abundances.
 Moreover, integral field unit (IFU) spectrographs (e.g., SAURON, SINFONI, CALIFA, SAMI, MaNGA, KMOS, MUSE, HECTOR, and NIRSpec on JWST) allow us to measure metallicity and some elemental abundance ratios within galaxies.
 It is now possible to apply the same approach not only to our own Milky Way but also to other types of galaxies or distant galaxies.
 Let us call this extra-galactic archaeology.